vScope logo

 Jacob Brodd Jacob Brodd

 It just got easier to stay on top of your Microsoft 365 users.
-With new tables and reports in vScope, you now get a ready-made overview of accounts, permissions and licenses – without manual data collection.
+With new tables and reports in vScope, you now get a ready-made overview of accounts, permissions, and licenses – without the hassle of manual data collection.

 In the latest update of vScope, we’ve tried to tackle these challenges by packaging new, ready-to-use content that gives you and your team a clear overview of all M365 accounts.
 Our goal is to provide daily, customized updates and insights about all the important configurations in Microsoft 365 – in one place, without manual effort.